Haydnspass/decode/DEVELOPER.md

 ## Instructions for Developers

 0. Clone the repository
-1. Install conda environment from file and activate it.
+1. Install conda environment from the requirements files and activate it.
 Use the respective environment depending on whether you have a CUDA GPU or not.
 The cubic spline psf is pre-compiled in a different repo / as a separate package and will be installed automatically.

         # CUDA
-        conda env create -f environment_cuda.yml
-        conda activate decode_dev_cuda

-        # CPU / macOS
-        conda env create -f environment_cpu.yml
+        conda create -n decode_dev --file requirements.txt --file requirements_dev.txt [cudatoolkit=10.1 / cpuonly] [--file requirements_docs.txt] -c turagalab/label/dev -c turagalab -c pytorch -c conda-forge -c defaults
-        conda activate decode_dev_cpu
+        conda activate decode_dev

 3. Test whether everything works as expected.
 Note that if you run all tests, all files from the gateway file will be downloaded but you can exclude these tests.